 The UK cleaning industry is currently experiencing rapid changes in the way cleaning services are structured and organised, particularly with newly-emerged contract cleaning, specialised services, new technology, and the influence of European markets.

-In response to this the University Certificate in Cleaning Management, an undergraduate level, one year, part-time course, is designed to promote the practical application of enterprise and legal principles to develop a skill set which is highly valued in a competitive employment market.
+In response to this our University Certificate in Cleaning Management, an undergraduate level, one year, part-time course, will help you to understand the practical application of enterprise and legal principles, a skill set which is highly valued in this competitive employment market.

-The course develops business and management skills for identifying and responding to opportunities for venture creation and for the transformation of existing enterprises.
-As part of the assessment programme students have the opportunity to develop their own business plans.
+This course will help you to develop the business and management skills that are needed in order to identify and respond to opportunities for venture creation and for the transformation of existing enterprises.
+As part of the assessment, you will have the opportunity to develop your own business plans.

-The certificate is suitable for either cleaning managers or suitably qualified/experienced people aspiring to a management position or individuals who wish to enhance their employment opportunities.
-It has been designed to offer flexibility that can fit around your existing work commitments.
+Our certificate is suitable for either cleaning managers or suitably qualified and experienced people aspiring to a management position.
+It would also be valuable for individuals who wish to enhance their employment opportunities.
+This flexible course can fit around your existing work commitments.